 Brexit is also intensifying competition between global financial centers in financial market regulation.
 BVI sees this as fundamentally positive because it can be a corrective to overregulation in the EU.
 However, BVI rejects downward regulatory competition.
 BVI would like the German government to show greater appreciation of the financial sector as an important location factor for Germany and to do more to reduce overregulation in the EU.
 If Germany is to play a leading role in the European and global financial market, the government must develop a more positive basic attitude toward the financial industry and set the course for greater competitiveness.

-What does the deal mean for investors?
+What does Brexit mean for investors?

-What does the deal mean for the fund industry?
+What does Brexit mean for portfolio management?

 BVI has successfully lobbied for cooperation between the EU27 authorities and the UK financial regulator, so that outsourcing of fund management to London, for example, will still be possible.
 The impact on investment universes is also limited.
 Funds have always been allowed to invest in third countries under certain conditions, and this will also work with the UK.